japila-books/unity-catalog-internals/docs/features/index.md

 The server and CLI can be started on command line using `bin/start-uc-server` and `bin/uc` shell scripts, respectively.

+## Different Kinds of Catalogs

+As [Jason Reid posted](https://unitycatalog.slack.com/archives/C076YREKX8W/p1723847215055299?thread_ts=1723739789.081249&cid=C076YREKX8W) on the **unity-catalog** slack channel (quoted with some styling changes):

+> First, a bit of clarification on the term "catalog" which is unfortunately overloaded.
+It is common to differentiate between so-called "business catalogs" and "operational catalogs".
+>
+> **Operational catalogs** are what query engines use to read and write data.
+They track table schema and state and are often involved in transaction management.
+>
+> Examples: Hive Metastore, **Unity Catalog**, AWS Glue, Polaris
+>
+> **Business catalogs** are designed primarily for discovery.
+They typically aggregate metadata from a wide variety of data systems and make it easy to search.
+>
+> Examples: Atlan, DataHub, Alation
+>
+> For security, that is typically enforced by a combination of an operational catalog (where policy is defined) and the query engine (where policy is enforced).
+>
+> There are some solutions for policy management which can push policy into multiple systems.
+>
+> Examples: Immuta, Privacera

 ## Running Unity Catalog

 Java 17 or above is required to build and run Unity Catalog.